 The objective of a direct response ad is to trigger an action that leads to a sale.
-There are many direct response techniques to accomplish that objective, and the most important is the offer.
+There are many direct response techniques to accomplish that objective, but by far the the most important is the offer.

-There are two characteristics that influence the effectiveness of your direct response offer, one is strength and the other is relevance.
+There are two main characteristics that influence the effectiveness of a direct response offer, strength and relevance.

 "25% off" is stronger than "10% off."
 "Win a new Toyota 4 Runner" is stronger than "Win a digital camera."